roycewilliams/callattendant-resources/README.md

 A grab-bag of low-tech [callattendant](https://github.com/thess/callattendant)-related materials.

 ---
+## Quick overview
+* Requirements: only a Pi, python, the repo, and a voice-compatible USB "hard" modem
+* Built-in web server with a clean, simple interface (see repo) - no apache/nginx/etc required
+* Written in clean, legible, and simple Python
+* Does not sit between the wall and a phone - instead, it just listens on another extension ("blocks" pick up and hang up immediately)
+* Customizable caller-facing voice menus ("press one if you're a human", etc.)
+* Can allow or block callers based on either lists, or regular expressions
+* No artificial limits on how many numbers it can allow or block
+* Some tech savvy required for initial setup, but web interface is designed to be simple (learning regexes isn't required unless you need them)

+---
 ## Filtering strategies
 * Aggressively prepopulate your 'Permitted' list.
 This can allow you to be more aggressive with filtering, with fewer false positives.
 * If you never receive calls from most area codes, consider adding most of them to the Block Numbers regex: